redblade7/smtoomuch/README.md

 INSTRUCTIONS:

+INSTRUCTIONS:

+First, type:
+* "make"

+There are three (un)installation options: one to (un)install the main fortunes, one to (un)install the offensive fortunes on Debian/Ubuntu/Mint systems, and one to (un)install the offensive fortunes on Slackware systems.

-To install, type:
+For instructions, type:

-"make && sudo make install"
+* "sudo make install"

-Then, leave the source directory and type:
+To try out, after installation, leave the source directory and type:

-"fortune smtoomuch"
+* "fortune smtoomuch" (main fortunes only)

-to try it out.
+* "fortune off/smtoomuch" (offensive fortunes only, Debian/Ubuntu/Mint)
+* "fortune smtoomuch-o" (offensive fortunes only, Slackware)
+* "fortune smtoomuch off/smtoomuch" (both fortune files, Debian/Ubuntu/Mint)
+* "fortune smtoomuch smtoomuch-o" (both fortune files, Slackware)

 NOTES: